phonixcode/phonixcode/README.md

 - 🌱 I’m currently learning Python , Django
 - 👀 I’m interested in solving problems using technology.
-- 💞️ I’m looking to collaborate on Laravel, Vue.js, python, Django.
+- 💞️ I’m looking to collaborate on Laravel, React, Vue.js, python, Django.
 - 📫 You can reach me on qudusoyetola@gmail.com

 ## 🗂️ Languages and Tools